Mississippi State Penitentiary: Demographics

 As of September 1, 2008, Mississippi State Penitentiary, with a capacity of 4,527, had 4,181 prisoners, comprising a total of 29.04% of people within the Mississippi Department of Corrections-operated prisons, county jails, and community work centers.
 Of the male inmates at MSP, 3,024 were black, 1,119 were white, 30 Hispanic, six were Asian, and one was Native American.
 As of 2008, there was one African-American woman confined at MSP.
-As of November 8, 2010 Parchman has about 998 free world employees.
+As of November 8, 2010, Parchman had about 998 free employees.

 In 1917, 90% of Parchman's prisoners were black.
 Most of the black prisoners were serving long sentences for violent crimes against other blacks and were illiterate laborers and farm workers.
 Of the black prisoners who committed crimes against other blacks, 58% had sentences of ten years or more and 38% had life sentences.
 Of the black prisoners who committed crimes against other blacks, 35% had committed murder, 17% had committed manslaughter, 8% had committed assault and battery, and 5% had committed rape or attempted rape.

 In 1937, the Parchman community had 250 residents, while the prison held 1,989 inmates.
-In 1971, the prison employed fewer than 75 free world employees because trusties performed many tasks at Parchman.
-The free world employees included administrative, medical, and support employees.
+In 1971, the prison employed fewer than 75 free employees because trusties performed many tasks at Parchman.
+The free employees included administrative, medical, and support employees.